DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Intellectual property rights are facing a major crisis and more works are disseminated without any consideration for their original creators.
 So what is the value of a resource whose marginal cost is infinitesimal?
-What is the right price for a news article, a song, or a film, when its transmission carries a near-zero cost?
+What is the right price for a news article, a song or a film, when its transmission carries a near-zero cost?
 How should the sharing of what is not our own be defined?
 Who really owns the data produced by the users of social media and crowd-sourcing platforms?
 Do patents on software actually foster innovation?
 Finally, what does the ownership of a non-rival resource actually imply?

 ## 4.6 What is the Price of ‘Free’?